Hungarian History: a brief summary of the history of the Hungarians

 Regime change and today’s Hungary

 You won’t be surprised that Hungarians were really happy when the Iron Curtain fell and they could join the rest of Europe again – by this time Western European countries were by and large much richer and more progressive than the ex-socialist East.
 Famously, Vienna shops in the early 90’s would have signs saying “Hungarians, don’t steal”.
-Many Hungarians hoped that joining the EU in 2004 would mark the final moment of the country’s readmission to Europe – even though today, 15 years on, Hungary has become a textbook example of far-right populism and so-called illiberalism.
+Many Hungarians hoped that joining the EU in 2004 would mark the final moment of the country’s readmission to Europe – even though today, Hungary has become a textbook example of far-right populism and so-called illiberalism.
 But even if it’s not in the ideal direction, the fact that Hungary is a trailblazer in Europe again makes many Hungarians proud of their country.